-Public Safety Technology Possible Workforce Industry Certifications Emergency Medical Technician PA Essentials of Firefighting Paris Dissina for Dana Bassus Basic (EMT-B) Hazardous Materials Awareness and Basic Rigging for Rope Rescue CPR and First Aid Operations Tactical Handcuffing Program Description
+Public Safety Technology

+Possible Workforce Industry Certifications

+Emergency Medical Technician Basic (EMT-B) CPR and First Aid PA Essentials of Firefighting Hazardous Materials Awareness and Operations Basic Rigging for Rope Rescue Tactical Handcuffing

+Program Description

 The Public Safety Technology program offers an opportunity for students interested in pursuing a career in the emergency response industry.
 The hands-on training provides students with valuable real-world experience and exposure to different aspects of emergency response, including firefighting, emergency medical services and law enforcement.
 The program covers a range of technical fields, including police science, fire science, rescue operations, hazardous materials, and emergency medical services.
 This comprehensive approach ensures that students receive a well-rounded education and are prepared to enter the emergency response industry with a broad skill set.